Semirings: Module pairs

 Tensor products of module pairs are seen in \cite[Corollaries~4.15, 4.16]{Row24a} to provide a concrete tensor category with respect to homomorphisms, in the sense of \cite{Jag,Po}, and satisfy the adjoint correspondence \cite[Remark~5.17]{Row24a}.
-Tensor products of weak morphisms and $\preceq$-morphisms are considerably subtler. treated in Tensor products of module pairs are seen in \cite[Corollaries~4.15, 4.16]{Row24a} to provide a concrete tensor category with respect to homomorphisms, in the sense of \cite{Jag,Po}, and satisfy the adjoint correspondence \cite[Remark~5.17]{Row24a}.
 Tensor products of weak morphisms and $\preceq$-morphisms are considerably subtler, treated in \cite[\S 5]{Row24a}.